Passport to English Logo

 8. If/no have children/go out dancing at night

 What would you do in these situations?
-Finish the sentences with the conditional.
-There are no correct or incorrect answers.
+Complete the sentence using the conditional tense.
+There are no right or wrong answers.

 example